 A urinoma usually does not need to be treated because its volume is usually stable and it is not infected.
 If it is too large, however, it is treated by inserting an endoscope and draining the urinoma.
 Urinomas account for less than 1 percent of cases of renal trauma.

-If the patient develops an abscess, it can be associated with an ileus, high grade fever and septicemia.
+If the patient develops an abscess, it can be associated with an ileus, high-grade fever, and septicemia.
 They are often treated by means of percutaneous drainage.
-CT scans are used to identify the abscesses.
+CT scans are used to identify abscesses.

 High blood pressure is another early complication that can usually be treated with medication.
 It is generally transient.

-If you or a loved one has suffered renal trauma as a result of someone else's negligence, and would like to get your questions answered and discuss your legal options, contact me online or call us at 916.921.6400 to set up a FREE consultation.
+If you or a family member has suffered renal trauma as a result of someone else's negligence and would like to get your questions answered and discuss your legal options, call us at 916.921.6400 for free, friendly advice.